- Financial myths have the potential to disrupt even the best-planned retirement.

 Planning how you will create a retirement income stream can be challenging.
 Historically, a rule of thumb has been that a properly diversified portfolio can last 30 years given withdrawals of 4% or less and increased annually to match the rate of inflation.1

 Recent retirees and individuals nearing retirement should consider taking a close look at withdrawal rates with their advisor, if they haven’t already.
-The choppy markets this year and prolonged low interest rates may have impacted returns in your investment portfolio.
+The choppy markets and prolonged low interest rates may impact returns in your investment portfolio.
 Tapping into investments — instead of a cash account — when assets are losing value is not ideal.
 This is because you need to withdraw a greater percentage of your portfolio to provide the income you want.

 If you are young or mid-career, planning for a 3% to 4% withdrawal rate may, in general, be a reasonable approach over the long term.
 Your advisor knows your situation best and will provide a personalized recommendation based on your goals and needs.

 Myth #2: Medicare will cover all my health care costs